-Expect staff to demonstrate increased anxiety as the PHE continues, if only as a natural reaction to a sustained period of no predictability that can or does impact all parts of our lives.
+Expect staff to demonstrate increased anxiety, if only as a natural reaction to a sustained period of no predictability that can or does impact all parts of our lives.
 As leaders you can take action to make a difference for your team!
 The following is excerpted studies of the impact of the pandemic on health care staff here in the US and the UK.